MarineLebrec/MARINe-DarwinCore-Conversions/README.md

-# Notebooks for converting biological data to DarwinCore standards for submission to OBIS and GBIF.
+# Converting biological data to DarwinCore standards for submission to OBIS and GBIF.